-I’m really excited to share this recipe with you.
+I’m really excited to share this recipe with you!

 Fudge was something that I thought I had written off forever.
 It is just so packed with sugar that I didn’t believe I’d ever make it again.
 Deprived, no more!
-You can make this recipe and feel good about the healthy fats in the coconut butter and pastured butter, the minerals in the raw cacao (magnesium and iron) and the substantial health benefits of the raw honey.
+You can make this recipe and feel good about the healthy fats in the coconut butter and pastured butter, the minerals in the raw cacao (magnesium and iron), and the substantial health benefits of the raw honey.

 Why Coconut Butter?

-I’ve seen a lot of recipes for fudge made with coconut oil and that’s great but coconut oil lacks body.
-Coconut butter has that body because it’s made by puréeing the whole coconut not just extracting the oil.
-Coconut butter will whip up like butter does when it’s softened giving the fudge a wonderfully light, melt-in-your-mouth texture.
+I’ve seen a lot of recipes for fudge made with coconut oil and that’s great, but coconut oil lacks body.
+Coconut butter has that body because it’s made by puréeing the whole coconut, not just extracting the oil.
+Coconut butter will whip up like butter does when it’s softened, giving the fudge a wonderfully light, melt-in-your-mouth texture.

 Why Pastured Butter?

 Cows eat grass y’all.
 Not grain!
 Animals that have spent their entire lives on pasture are healthier by far than feedlot cattle.
-They taste better and their butterfats are much higher in omega fatty acids, fat-soluble vitamins and CLA (conjugated linoleic acid, a strong anti-carcinogen).
-By buying pastured butter and grass fed meats you are supporting sustainable farming and telling big feedlots to change their practices.
+They taste better and their butterfats are much higher in omega fatty acids, fat-soluble vitamins, and CLA (conjugated linoleic acid, a strong anti-carcinogen).
+By buying pastured butter and grass-fed meats you are supporting sustainable farming and telling big feedlots to change their practices.

 Why Raw Cacao?

 This is really up to you and your personal preference.
 I’ve made this recipe with both raw cacao and cocoa powder.
 Both work but there are some ‘not so subtle’ differences.
-The first important thing to consider is that raw cacao is actually chocolate in it’s raw form.
+The first important thing to consider is that raw cacao is actually chocolate in its raw form.
 Consuming it raw means more minerals and antioxidants.
 The flavor is also very different from roasted cocoa powder.
 It has a sweeter, milky flavor that makes this recipe taste more like milk chocolate.
 Using the more common roasted cocoa powder will result in a richer, slightly bitter, dark chocolate flavor.
-Both are good, you will just have to make two batches to decide for yourself which is better!
+Both are good — you will just have to make two batches to decide for yourself which is better!

-Please Buy Raw Honey From A Local Source If Possible!
+Please Buy Raw Honey From a Local Source if Possible!

 Raw honey has so many benefits to your health and that makes it a perfect sweetener to use in unbaked treats like this fudge.
-It is loaded with concentrated amounts of amylase (the enzyme that helps digests carbohydrates), it also can be beneficial for allergy sufferers because most raw honey has some pollen in it which can help build immunities.
+It is loaded with concentrated amounts of amylase (the enzyme that helps digests carbohydrates) and it also can be beneficial for allergy sufferers because most raw honey has some pollen in it which can help build immunities.
 But the main reason to buy local raw honey is in support of bees and beekeepers.
-Most people are aware of the crisis we have created by using harmful pesticides on the majority of our crops and that honey bees have taken the brunt of this poisoning.
-Supporting any local beekeeper who is practicing healthy hive management is insuring a market for local honey and the preservation and expansion of bee colonies in your community.
+Most people are aware of the crisis we have created by using harmful pesticides on the majority of our crops and how honey bees have taken the brunt of this poisoning.
+Supporting any local beekeeper who is practicing healthy hive management is ensuring a market for local honey and the preservation and expansion of bee colonies in your community.

-Recipe yields one pound of fudge.
+Recipe yields 1 pound of fudge.